Canon G7 X Mark II vs Panasonic FZ100

 It is notable that the G7X Mark II offers wifi support, while the FZ100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the FZ100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ100 was succeeded by the Panasonic FZ150.
+Both the G7X Mark II and the FZ100 have been discontinued, but can regularly be found used on eBay.
+The FZ100 was replaced by the Panasonic FZ150, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon G7 X Mark II better than the Panasonic FZ100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.